ZiyiHuang0708/SourceID-NMF/README.md

 # SourceID-NMF
 SourceID-NMF: Towards more accurate microbial source tracking via non-negative matrix factorization.

-A major challenge of analyzing the compositional structure of microbiome data is identifying its potential origins.
+A major challenge in analyzing the compositional structure of microbiome data is identifying its potential origins.
 Here, we introduce a novel tool called SourceID-NMF for precise microbial source tracking.
-SourceID-NMF utilizes a non-negative matrix factorization (NMF) algorithm to trace the microbial sources contributing to a target sample, without relying on specific probability distributions.
+SourceID-NMF utilizes a non-negative matrix factorization (NMF) algorithm to trace the microbial sources contributing to a target sample.
 ## Support
 For support using SourceID-NMF, please email: zhuang82-c@my.cityu.edu.hk